+Our research and development programs are at an early stage of development.
 The FDA has not approved any of our biopharmaceutical product candidates.
 Any drug candidates developed by us will require significant additional research and development efforts, including extensive pre-clinical and clinical testing and regulatory approval, prior to commercial sale.
 We cannot be sure our approach to drug discovery will be effective or will result in the development of any drug.
-We cannot expect that any drugs resulting from our research and development efforts will be commercially available for many years, if at all.
+We cannot expect that any drugs that do result from our research and development efforts will be commercially available for many years.